MSc Environment, Politics and Development

 The MSc Environment, Politics and Development has four components: two compulsory courses; one full-course option or two half-course options; and a dissertation of 10,000 words.
 Please see Postgraduate Courses for details on core and optional courses taught within the Department.

 There are four main components to this degree: three taught courses and a 10,000 word dissertation.
 All students take a core course, Political Ecology of Development.
-They then select one of five further core courses: Political Economy of Development; Theory, Policy and Practice of Development; Political Economy of Violence, Conflict and Development; Law and Natural Resources; or a relevant core course in another department, with approval from the programme convenor.
+They then select one of four further core courses: Political Economy of Development; Theory, Policy and Practice of Development; Political Economy of Violence, Conflict and Development; or Law and Natural Resources.
 Through these courses students build their analytical skills and knowledge of the main issues and debates in Development Studies.

 All students take Political Ecology of Development.
-Then select either Political Economy of Development, Theory, Policy and Practice of Development or Political Economy of Violence, Conflict and Development.
+Then select either Political Economy of Development, Theory, Policy and Practice of Development, Political Economy of Violence, Conflict and Development or Law and Natural Resources.
 The dissertation is compulsory.

 - Political economy of development - 15PDSC002 (1 Unit) - Full Year